2017 Fall Meeting Media Center

-NOTE: Audio recording, photography, or video recording are not allowed in scientific sessions or in poster halls.
+NOTE: Audio recording, photography and video recording are not allowed in scientific sessions or in poster halls.

 Please visit the Fall Meeting housing page to see a list of hotels offering the special AGU room rate, as well as their rates and locations.
 However, press must register and book housing via the press registration site, and not from the Fall Meeting housing page.
 Please use this page as a reference only.

-On Sunday, December 10, AGU, ISEECHANGE and local scientists and experts will lead members of the media on a field trip around New Orleans focusing on the city’s relationship to water.
+On Sunday, 10 December, AGU, ISEECHANGE, and local scientists and experts will lead members of the media on a field trip around New Orleans, focusing on the city’s relationship to water.
 Decisions around water infrastructure have influenced the most prominent aspects of New Orleans history and culture for the last 300 years.
 Now, as evident in recent flooding events in July and August, the city’s future depends on changing its relationship to water: “Living with Water” rather than treating it as an existential threat.
 Read more about the field trip, including how to register, here.

 AGU provides a Press Room where registered reporters, press officers, bloggers, and others can work and mingle.
 In the Press Room—and in an online Virtual Press Room —AGU will make available copies of press releases about developments in the Earth and space sciences and other news presented at the meeting.

-Public information officers of universities, government agencies, and research institutions can use the Fall Meeting as an opportunity to present research to reporters through press releases, press conferences, press workshops, media availabilities, a virtual press room, and one-on-one contact with the press.
-Please use the AGU Press Event Proposal Form to submit press conference, press workshop and media availability proposals.
-The deadline to propose a press event is Friday, September 29.
+Public information officers of universities, government agencies, and research institutions can use Fall Meeting as an opportunity to present research to reporters through press releases, press conferences, press workshops, media availabilities, a virtual press room, and one-on-one contact with the press.
+Please use the AGU Press Event Proposal Form to submit press conference, press workshop, and media availability proposals.
+The deadline to propose a press event is Friday, 29 September.

 Scientists: Do you think your abstract is newsworthy?
 Would it be of interest to the press and public?
 Tell AGU’s public information office about via our publicity form.